woocommerce/woocommerce/readme.txt

 * Fix - Restores an opportunity to print non-cart related notices that a few extensions are relying on. #22337
 * Fix - Correct order item meta alignment in order emails when using an RTL language. #22376
 * Fix - Fix bug where product status was erroneously going to draft status in some circumstances on new published variable products. #20667
+* Fix - Load customer data for logged in users regardless of being member of sub-site to avoid errors. #22448
 * Dev - REST API - Fixed support to order results by slugs. #22168

 = 3.5.3 - 2018-12-20 =